oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-oke/walkthrough-jenkins-oke.md

     You will be prompted to authenticate to access the Front End microservices.
 The user is `grabdish` and the password is the one you entered in Lab 1.

-    Navigate to `Spatial` area of the application and observe the title changes - it changed from  **Data-driven Microservices with converged Oracle Database** to **Datadriven Microservices with Converged Oracle Database**  .
+    Navigate to the `Spatial` area of the application and observe the title changes - it changed from  **Data-driven Microservices with converged Oracle Database** to **Datadriven Microservices with Converged Oracle Database**  .

 You may now **proceed to the next lab.**.

 ## Acknowledgements

 * **Authors** - Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata; Norman Aberin, Member of Technical Staff
-* **Last Updated By/Date** - Irina Granat, June 2022
+* **Last Updated By/Date** - Irina Granat, July 20th, 2022